top of page

 DO YOU NEED A WILL?

 This is general information on the subject of wills.
 It is not meant to provide legal advice or legal counseling.
 For answers to specific questions or for legal assistance, please consult an attorney.
+You can fill out our intake form and we will get in touch, or schedule a telephone consultation here.

 What is a will?
 It is a person's last opportunity to legally declare how his or her property is to be divided when he/ she dies.